lucas-rodrigues-goes/framework-dnd/docs/rules/COMBAT PROFICIENCIES.md

 This system is aimed at providing more meaningful identity to weapon types as well as martial characters, This system addresses the limited combat options available to non-caster classes by offering specialized training paths.

 ## Progression Structure
-Characters gain combat proficiencies as their martial level increases.
-You gain one martial level per:
+Characters gain combat proficiencies as they gain levels:
-- Every fighter level
+- Fighters receive a new combat proficiency every level
-- Every two Barbarian or Rogue levels
+- Barbarians, Rogues, Rangers and Paladins every two levels
-- Every three Paladin or Ranger levels

 ## Proficiency Tiers
 Each proficiency can be advanced through four tiers of mastery:
 - Proficiency
-- Expertise (Martial level 7)
+- Expertise (level 7)
-- Mastery (Martial level 11)
+- Mastery (level 11)
-- Grandmastery (Martial level 15)
+- Grandmastery (level 15)

 # Proficiency Descriptions